 Now that everything was resolved, she wanted to know how to unblock him.

 She would have slept on it if she knew herself and then would not have had the problem she now faced.

 You will learn when you do best if you routinely conduct self-examinations and after-action reviews on your decisions.

 Then set up the scenario in your favor.

 I will make the best choice possible when I am well-fed, rested, and in a good mood.

 My point is that you will keep from being manipulated when you know yourself.

 Hopefully, these tips help you protect yourself

 Soon you will make a major purchase or be placed in a difficult situation.

-Do the research, find wise counsel (find a mentor here), take your time, and expend the energy to know yourself.
+Do the research, find a mentor, take your time, and expend the energy to know yourself.